Ayaka Ōshima

-Ayaka Ōshima (大島 綾華, Ōshima Ayaka) is a Japanese women's professional shogi player ranked 1-dan.
+Ayaka Ōshima (大島 綾華, Ōshima Ayaka) is a Japanese women's professional shogi player ranked 2-dan.

-Early life
+Early life and becoming a women's shogi professional

 Ōshima was born in Hiroshima, Japan on January 31, 2003.
 She learned how to play shogi from her father.

-Women's professional shogi

 Ōshima entered the Japan Shogi Association's training group system under the guidance of shogi professional Nobuo Mori.
 She satisfied the criteria for the rank of women's professional 2-kyū upon obtaining promotion to Training Group B2.
 She petitioned the JSA to be allowed to become a women's professional, and the JSA announced that she would be awarded women's professional status and the rank of 2-kyū on April 30, 2021.

+Women's shogi professional

+In March 2024, Ōshima defeated Keika Kitamura in the finals of the 17th Women's Mynavi Open challenger tournament to earn the right to challenge Tomoka Nishiyama for the Jo-Ō title; Oshima's first appearance in a major title match, however, was unsuccessful as she lost the best-of-five title match (April 2024 – May 2024) against Nishiyama 3 games to 0.

 Promotion history

 Ōshima's promotion history is as follows: